fufu666-max/secret-vote-box/README.md

 Returns the poll information (title, description, options, etc.).

 ### `getEncryptedVoteCount(pollId, optionIndex)`
-Returns the encrypted vote count for a specific option.
+Returns the encrypted count for the given option (used for homomorphic operations while active).

 ### `hasVoted(pollId, voter)`
 Checks if a specific address has voted on a poll.